 This is an opportunity to acquire one of the most recognizable, successful and original IMSA racing cars of the era.
 It is eligible to race today in most historic venues and would be a showstopper and race winner once again.

-A bare shell, A to Z complete restoration by Intrepid Racing in Sparks, Nevada completed in Summer of 2013.
+Condition: A bare shell, A to Z complete restoration by Intrepid Racing in Sparks, Nevada completed in Summer of 2013.
 A full restoration file comes with the car including receipts totaling in excess of $200,000.— Full body, paint, engine, transmission, rear axle, suspension, etc.

 On display at The Quail Motorsports Gathering in Carmel, Calif.
 Raced successfully at the Monterey Motorsports Reunion.
-A total of 2.5 hours’ time on the entire car.
+A total of 3 race weekends and some testing.

-A full race prep by Brian Garzelli’s Competition Touring Cars at Sonoma Raceway during 2020 to include: full engine rebuild (with dyno sheet), rebuilt fuel injection, all fluids, new radiator, brake inspection, fuel cell, fire system, seat belts, alignment and corner balanced and more.
-A stunning car ready to race.
+A full race prep by Brian Garzelli’s Competition Touring Cars at Sonoma Raceway completed in 2021 in excess of $100,000 to include: full engine rebuild (with dyno sheet), rebuilt fuel injection, all fluids, lines, fittings, new radiator, rebuilt transmission, rear axle, brakes, new fuel cell, fire system, seat belts, alignment and corner balance and more.
+A stunning car, fresh and ready to race.

 Documents: Complete with a large file of Group 44 spec sheets, notes, records, original period photographs and bill of sale from Bob Tullius.
 Full restoration file and most recent race prep receipts.